justoy/auto_fill_form/README.md

 - ✅ Personal data never leaves your device — stored in Chrome local storage
 - ✅ Only form structure sent to LLM — no personal values or user‑entered data
-- ✅ Off by default — enable/disable from right‑click context menu
+- ✅ On‑demand only — trigger via right‑click; no persistent on/off state
 - ✅ Tab confirmation required — no silent filling
-- ✅ Runs only when enabled — content script checks the global enabled flag
+- ✅ One‑shot injection — content script runs briefly and stops

 ## Development